 Lauded as “flat out brilliant” by Opera News, Canadian bass-baritone Daniel Okulitch is a leading interpreter of Mozart roles, most notably Don Giovanni, Almaviva, and Figaro, which he has performed at New York City Opera, Teatro Colón, Los Angeles Opera, Santa Fe Opera, Palm Beach Opera, Opera Warsaw, Vancouver Opera, Dallas Opera, New Orleans Opera, Portland Opera, Michigan Opera Theater, Hawaii Opera, Manitoba Opera, and Lyric Opera Kansas City.
 Okulitch has also equally excelled in creating leading roles in contemporary opera, most notably the roles of Ennis del Mar in Charles Wuorinen’s Brokeback Mountain at Teatro Real in Madrid; Seth Brundle in Howard Shore’s The Fly at the Théâtre du Châtelet in Paris and at Los Angeles Opera; Willy Wonka in Peter Ash’s The Golden Ticket at Opera Theatre of St. Louis and Atlanta Opera; LBJ in JFK with Fort Worth Opera; and Herman Broder in Ben Moore’s Enemies, A Love Story at Palm Beach Opera.

-Engagements this season include performances as the lead role of Mark Rutland in the world premiere of Nico Muhly’s Marnie at English National Opera; reprising the role of Ennis Del Mar in Brokeback Mountain at New York City Opera, and the role of LBJ in David T. Little’s JFK at Opéra de Montréal; and performances as General Groves in a new production of John Adams’ Doctor Atomic at Santa Fe Opera.
-Next season he returns to the Metropolitan Opera for Nico Muhly’s Marnie, performs the role of Mozart’s Figaro with Hawaii Opera Theatre, the title role in Handel’s Saul with the Philharmonia Baroque Orchestra and Maestro Nicholas McGegan, and Puccini’s Messa di Gloria with the San Diego Symphony and the title role in Don Giovanni with in Manitoba.
+Engagements this past season included performances as the lead role of Mark Rutland in the world premiere of Nico Muhly’s Marnie at English National Opera; reprising the role of Ennis Del Mar in Brokeback Mountain at New York City Opera, and the role of LBJ in David T. Little’s JFK at Opéra de Montréal; and performances as General Groves in a new production of John Adams’ Doctor Atomic at Santa Fe Opera.
+This season he returns to the Metropolitan Opera for Nico Muhly’s Marnie, performs the title role in Handel’s Saul with the Philharmonia Baroque Orchestra and Maestro Nicholas McGegan, and Puccini’s Messa di Gloria with the San Diego Symphony, the role of Beck in Everest with Calgary Opera, and the title role in Don Giovanni with in Manitoba.
+Other future engagements include a return to Detroit for Don Giovanni, his Tokyo debut as Demetrius in Midsummer Nights Dream, and a return to Montreal Opera as the Protector in George Benjamin’s Written on Skin.